OpenZeppelin/defender-client/packages/autotask-utils/README.md

       // Custom logic to decide whether this tx should be matched by the Sentinel if (!shouldMatch(match.transaction)) continue;
     } else if (match.type == SubscriberType.FORTA) {
+      // For forta alerts you can check whether the alert is related to a transaction or a block if (isTxAlert(match.alert)) {
+        // Do something here
+      } else if (isBlockAlert(match.alert)) {
+        // Do something here
+      }
       if (!shouldMatch(match.alert)) continue;
     }
     // Metadata can be any JSON-marshalable object (or undefined)